Teylers Tweede Genootschap: History

 The first task of the new society was to commission a prize medal and set up a prize contest.
-Like the first society, they ordered a medal from Johann Georg Holtzhey and the allegory on the front of the medal shows an all-seeing eye in a halo, with a symbolic representation of the five arts (from left to right: history (folio), poetry (lyre), physics (globe and compass), drawing (brush and palette) and numismatics (coin and medal tableau).
+Like the First Society, they ordered a medal from Johann Georg Holtzhey and the allegory on the front of the medal shows an all-seeing eye in a halo, with a symbolic representation of the five arts (from left to right: history (folio), poetry (lyre), physics (globe and compass), drawing (brush and palette) and numismatics (coin and medal tableau).
 The text around the edge means All sciences that relate to human civilization, have a certain common bond.
 The reverse side of the medal leaves room for the date and the winner's name.

 The idea was to discuss theory and present a question each year for the prize medal to be awarded.
 During the first ten years, only four prize medals were awarded, though five papers were published (in 1802 Jan Nieuwenhuis did not win a medal, but his paper appeared in the "Verhandelingen").
 Sometimes just a gold medal was awarded, and sometimes both gold and silver medals were awarded, but often there were no contestants at all.
 The first gold medal winner was Martinus van Marum, who won the first prize in 1778 with his paper "Phlogisteerde en niet-phlogisteerde lucht" challenging phlogiston theory.
 He replaced Elout the next year and became conservator of the physics cabinet.

-Bosch was replaced by Jean Gijsbert Decker in 1780, and Enschedé was replaced by Willem Anne Lestevenon in the same year.
+In 1780, Bosch was replaced by Jean Gijsbert Decker, and Enschedé by Willem Anne Lestevenon.

 The society still promotes research with prize medals.